unknown-spec10/Trend-analyzer/README.md

 3. **Web Research** (conditional): Searches for external factors and causes
 4. **Synthesis**: Combines data insights with research into comprehensive answer

-### Example Questions

-**Medical Insurance Dataset:**
-- "Which region has claimed most and which gender in that region has claimed more?"
-- "What are the possible causes for high claims in the southeast region?"

-**Sales Dataset:**
-- "Which product category had the highest revenue last quarter?"
-- "Why did sales drop in the northeast region?"

-**Any CSV:**
-- "What patterns do you see in the data?"
-- "What are the top 3 segments by volume?"

 ## 🏗️ Project Structure